Vicky-GT-zz/Ansible_playbooks/README.md

 Ansible playbooks for AWS services

-To configure AWS credentials, install awscli and configure the access_key, secret_key to make the playbook to work.
+To configure AWS credentials, install awscli and configure the access_key, secret_key to make the playbook work.